 - National Federation for Catholic Youth Ministry (NFCYM)

-NALM is currently the caretaker of these standards and the button below opens to their page in support of the standards and provides a PDF link to the latest version of the standards.
+NALM has posted the standards on their website and the button below opens to their page in support of the standards and provides a PDF link to the latest version of the standards.